sigurdo/latex_boilerplate/README.md

 ## VS Code integration

-The directory [`.vscode/`](.vscode/) contains some code for vscode integration. [`tasks.json`](.vscode/tasks.json) define vscode tasks for building the docker container and compiling the LaTeX code. [`settings.json`](.vscode/settings.json) enables automatic compiling LaTeX when you save a file in the [`report/`](report/) directory, but this also requires the extension "Run on Save" by emeraldwalk.

-[Report.pdf](Report.pdf) is the project report.
-It's source code is located in the directory
+The repo has VS Code integration with the following features:

+- Automatic compile on file save
+  - Requires extension "Run on Save" by emeraldwalk.
+- VS Code tasks
+  - "Build report container"
+  - "Compile report"

 ## Known issues